|

 and submitting to the Scriptures and Scriptural counsel, all

-in Moshiach may and should experience deliverance from the power of the
+in Moshiach should watch in prayer and battle in spiritual struggle to experience deliverance from the power of the

-flesh as they live by their halakhah in the Ruach
+flesh [see MJ 12:14!] as they live by their halakhah in the Ruach

 Hakodesh and by every word that proceeds from the mouth of G-d; but